 It’s often said that the love of money is the root of all evil.
 Wall Street could have easily turned this sentiment into a tagline.
-A gripping financial thriller, the Oliver Stone classic is a cautionary tale whose message is every bit as relevant today as it was back in 1987.
+A gripping financial thriller, the Oliver Stone classic is a cautionary tale whose message is every bit as relevant today as it was when it was released 30 years ago today.

 1. OLIVER STONE WOULD DELIBERATELY TICK OFF MICHAEL DOUGLAS BETWEEN TAKES.